souravpy/LFX-Mentorship-WasmEdge-2024-01-Pre-test/coverletter.md

   waitkey: func(delay: u32) -> unit
   ```

-  You can use the witc tool to generate Rust plug-in code for it by running the following command:
+  We can use the witc tool to generate Rust plug-in code for it by running the following command:

   ```shell
   witc plugin wasmedge_burnrs.wit